chenxcynthia/chenxcynthia.github.io/_pages/about.md

 At Harvard, I've helped lead the Harvard Computer Society, Women in Computer Science, and Harvard Undergraduate Capital Partners.
 I served as a Statistics 110 Teaching Fellow and a Peer Advising Fellow.
 I am also on the Women's Club Volleyball Team and involved with the [Harvard AI Safety Team](https://haist.ai/).

-Previously, I've worked at IMC Trading, HRT, LinkedIn, and Jemi (YC S20) and conducted machine learning research at MIT CSAIL, Harvard School of Public Health, and Stanford.
+Previously, I've worked at IMC, Hudson River Trading, LinkedIn, and Jemi (YC S20) and conducted machine learning research at MIT CSAIL, Harvard School of Public Health, and Stanford.
 I also founded [Opportunity X](https://opportunityx.org/), a student-led nonprofit that has created research programs at 27 middle schools for 1000+ low-income students.
-This summer, I'll be working as a SWE intern at [Scale AI](http://scale.com/).
+This summer, I'll be a software engineering intern at [Scale AI](http://scale.com/).

 In my free time, I love trying new coffee shops, doing hot yoga, and creating [artistic data visualizations](https://github.com/cynthia9chen/data-art).